The Hexslinger Omnibus Gemma Files

 The Inner City Karen Heuler

-Anything is possible: people breed dogs with humans to create a servant class; beneath one great city lies another city, running it surreptitiously; an employee finds that… More
+Heuler’s stories dart out at what the world is doing and centre on how the individual copes with it.
+Anything is possible: people breed dogs with humans to create a servant class; beneath one great city lies another… More

 Hair Side, Flesh Side Helen Marshall